 Online, within 10 minutes .
 The recipient obtains a first confirmation, i.e. a proof-of-work endorsement of the transaction.
 Note that this delay of several minutes makes Bitcoin unsuitable for many popular applications such as point-of-sale payments, vending machines, toll booths and ATMs.
 Workarounds involve off-chain transactions and trusted third parties.

 Online, after 1 hour .
-The recipient has obtained six confirmations, which is historically considered sufficient for most uses.
+The recipient has obtained six confirmations, which is considered sufficient for most uses.
 In theory this threshold should be adjusted as a consequence of mining centralization - see Section 3.14, “ Myth #14: Bitcoin security stems from a community of mutually distrustful miners ”.

 Online, after 17 hours .
 The recipient has obtained 100 confirmations.
 This is the maturation delay that Bitcoin uses internally to validate newly mined bitcoins.

 Economists define money as having at least three functions: